YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Adult male patient with fine hair and natural hairline texture in a clinical hair transplant assessment image

 The common mistake is comparison.
 Someone with fine, straight hair may look at a thick, wavy result and expect the same coverage from the same number of grafts.
 That is not how hair transplantation works.
 Shaft caliber, number of hairs per graft, curl, scalp contrast, donor strength, and the size of the recipient area all change the result.
+Interpret comb through videos through hair caliber, not only through a dramatic still image.

-Is fine hair the same as thinning?
+Fine hair is not the same as thinning

 No. Hair shaft caliber and thinning are not the same thing.
-A smaller-caliber shaft has a reduced diameter.
+A smaller caliber shaft has a reduced diameter.
 Thinning usually means there are fewer hairs in an area, weaker density, miniaturization, or more scalp visibility.
 You can have delicate hair shafts with good density, or thick hair with low density.

 This difference matters because the surgical plan changes.
 A patient with many stable donor hairs may still be a good candidate even if the shafts are delicate.
 A patient with truly low density, diffuse thinning, or a weak donor area needs a much more cautious plan.